LeonardoGentile/modular-notebooks-starter/README.md

 # Notebook Starter

-A simple starter project for jupyter notebooks showing some tip and tricks so save keystrokes and maximize code modularization.
+A simple starter showing how to modularize Jupyter notebooks, import external py modules and use you code editor to refactor anything.

 ## Install Conda